 Life in moderation

-When I started this experiment, I thought there would be many activities where I might still drink, or when it would be hard not to.
+When I started this experiment, I thought there would be many activities where I might still drink, or where it would be hard not to.
 Maybe I could be like Sarah and just have one or two drinks on those occasions.
 I couldn’t fathom being sober at parties (how could I possibly socialize?), on date nights (where I’ve always loved picking out fancy cocktails and drinking too much wine), at work events (when social lubricant feels critical to my schmoozing game) and even at book club (where I feel braver and smarter when I’m buzzed).

-But then I went to a friend’s birthday party sober and it was fine.
+But then I went to a friend’s birthday party sober, and it was fine.
 Then I went to my book club sober and that was fine too.
 In fact, both were great.
 And I started to consider some of the times when I said things that must have sounded decidedly unsmart.
 Or the mornings after date nights when I didn’t really remember the expensive food we ate.

 And actually, maybe it’s better for me to not drink on those occasions.